Where East & West meet in the Mediterranean

 Olive Oil Tasting and light brunch

 Next we visit Modica.
 The city possesses a large Baroque Cathedral dedicated to San Giorgio.
-While the cathedral was rebuilt following the earthquake of 1693, like many other parts of the city its roots are in the Middle Ages.
-Modica is custodian of a 400 year tradition of Sicilian chocolate-making and still specializes in making granulous chocolate.
+While the cathedral was rebuilt following the earthquake of 1693, like many other parts of the city, its roots are in the Middle Ages.
+Modica is custodian of a 400 year tradition of Sicilian chocolate-making a wonderful granules chocolate.

-We will visit Chiesa di San Giorgio and venerate the relic of St. George and have time to visit a chocolate-making shop and sample chocolates.
+We will visit Chiesa di San Giorgio and venerate the relic of St. George and have time to visit a chocolate-making shop and sample their wonderful chocolates.

 Depart for Taormina